neerajgrotra-sketch/senior-motion-ai/README.md

 After this we will focus on UI/ UX on session runner and we will create another branch What we’ll design on this branch

-We’re going to define the MVP session system with these concepts:
+ww We’re going to define the MVP session system with these concepts:

 Session builder